szporwolik/sr0wx/README.md

 Check the python version:
 ``python3 --version``

-This shall be 3.10 at least to ensure proper execution.
-The team succedded with Python 3.11 install at Ubuntu 16.04 machine, unfortunetly binary files seems to not be available - compiling the source code was required.
+This shall be 3.7.3 at least to ensure proper execution.
+The team succedded with Python 3.7.3 install at Ubuntu 16.04 machine, unfortunetly binary files seems to not be available - compiling the source code was required.
 There is a decent manual available at: https://www.osetc.com/en/how-to-install-the-latest-python-3-7-on-ubuntu-16-04-or-18-04.html .
-If going this path please ensure you install openssl from sources as well as it seems that Python 3.10 requires OpenSSL lib to be at least 1.1.1.

 Runing the script:
 ``python3 ./sr0wx.py``